 The Fixing America's Surface Transportation (FAST) Act replaced MAP-21 and became law on December 7, 2015.
-The new law authorizes Federal transportation programs for Federal fiscal year (FFY) 2016 through FFY 2020.
-At the time of publication of this UPWP, Federal guidance was not available on all aspects of the FAST Act; therefore, this UPWP has been developed in accordance with MAP-21 guidance with activities tailored to support the requirements of the FAST Act.
+The new law authorized Federal transportation programs for Federal fiscal year (FFY) 2016 through FFY 2020.
+With the anticipated expiration of the FAST Act in 2020, this UPWP may need to be amended to reflect any new requirements associated with new Federal transportation legislation.